tikalk/tikal-advanced-pipeline/README.md

 ![Tikal-Advanced-Pipeline](pages/images/TAP-small.png)
 # TAP - tikal-advanced-pipeline
-***Advanced Jenkins Declarative Pipeline library***.
+***Advanced Jenkins Pipeline library***.

 Powered by **[Tikal Knowledge](http://www.tikalk.com)** and the community.
 <hr/>

 Tikal Advanced Pipeline is a [shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/) for [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/).

-The Library is a collection of both tasks and sequences that can be used inside a pipeline.
+The Library is a collection of tasks, sequences and examples that can be used inside a pipeline.

-Developers who wants to contribute to this library - please follow those [instructions](pages/etc/AddingTaskOrSequence.md).
+Anyone who wants to contribute to this library - please follow those [instructions](pages/etc/AddingTaskOrSequence.md).

 ## Available tasks